Flamanville Nuclear Power Plant: Unit 3

 In January 2018, cold functional tests were completed.
 In February, EDF found that some secondary cooling circuit welds did not meet specifications, causing EDF to carry out further checks and issue a report.
 Following this, ASN requested EDF to extend the welding checks to other systems.
 Hot functional tests had to be postponed.

-In July 2018, EDF further delayed fuel loading to Q4 2019 and increased the project's cost estimate by a further €400 million ($467.1 million USD).
-The latest project cost estimates by EDF amounted to €10.9 billion ($12.75 billion USD), three times the original cost estimates.
+In July 2018, EDF further delayed fuel loading to Q4 2019 and increased the project's cost estimate by a further €400 million (US$467.1 million).
+The latest project cost estimates by EDF amounted to €10.9 billion (US$12.75 billion), three times the original cost estimates.
 Hot testing was pushed back to the end of 2018.
 In January 2019, a further one-month delay in hot testing was announced.

 In June 2019, the regulator ASN determined that eight welds in steam transfer pipes passing through the two-wall containment, that EDF had hoped to repair after startup, must be repaired before the reactor is commissioned.
 On 29 June 2019, it was announced that the start-up was once again being pushed back, making it unlikely it could be started before the end of 2022.
 It is estimated the repairs will add €1.5 billion to the costs, bringing the total to €12.4 billion.
 Further cost increases due to additional time needed to repair 110 defective welds have increased the cost to €12.7 billion.

 In July 2020, the French Cour des Comptes finalised an eighteen-month in-depth analysis of the project, concluding that the total estimated cost reaches up to €19.1 billion.
 The severe delays incurred additional financing costs, as well as added taxes and levies.
 In a response, EDF did not dispute the findings of the court.
 In the same month, France's energy minister Barbara Pompili noted the high costs and delays, calling the project "a mess".

 In December 2022, EDF announced a further delay of at least six months with an estimated cost increase of €500 million due to more work to establish a new process for the stress relieving heat treatment of some welds close to sensitive equipment.
 Estimated total costs increased to €13.2 billion.
 Fuel loading started on 8 May 2024 and has been completed on 22 May 2024.

 On 3 September 2024, the reactor started test operation, but the following day it shut down automatically, possibly due to a configuration error.
 The reactor suffered a second automatic shutdown on September 17.

-On 21 Dec 2024, the reactor was connected to the national grid, initially producing 100 MW of power.
+On 21 December 2024, the reactor was connected to the national grid, initially producing 100 MW of power.
+After commissioning tests during the first year of operation, the reactor reached full power for the first time on 14 December 2025.

-As of August 2025 the reactor is yet to reach 100% power output with commissioning tests still ongoing.
+On 5 May 2026, the reactor of Flamanville 3 officially entered into commercial operation, marking the end of the commissioning stage.